ASzc/swn-drill-map/README.md

 Find ship transit data within a Stars Without Number sector.

 *Congratulations on purchasing your RSNav Mark I navigation computer from Richardson Scientific (Astronautics Division).
-We are confident that it will give you many jumps of fine service.
+We are confident that it will give you many drills of fine service.
 For installation and calibration please see page 9.
 For the user guide, please see page 2306.*

 ## Basic Usage